rubaka-pl/Nike_landing_page/README.md

 # Preview : https://fancy-truffle-fcdb02.netlify.app/

-Thank you so much to JavaScript Mastery for the fantastic tutorial!
+Thanks to "JavaScript Mastery" for the fantastic tutorial!
 I really enjoyed it and found it incredibly helpful.
 Your explanations were clear and engaging, making complex concepts easy to understand. 😄👍 https://youtu.be/tS7upsfuxmo